-Conservation banks are permanently protected lands that are preserved and managed for their natural resource values.
-Landowners who establish a conservation bank have the economic advantage to sell habitat credits to developers that impact similar resources.
+Conservation banks consist of permanently protected lands preserved and managed for their natural resource values.
+Landowners who choose to establish a conservation bank can develop an economic advantage to sell habitat credits to developers who impact similar resources.

 Intro to Conservation Banking

 - What is a Wetland Mitigation Bank?

 - Credit System

 A conservation bank is a parcel of land containing natural resource values that are conserved and managed through a conservation easement in perpetuity.
 The easement is held by an entity responsible for enforcing the terms of the easement.
 The terms of the easement benefit endangered or protected species and used can be used to offset offsite habitat impacts.
 These non-bank lands must possess equal resource values.
 Bank parcels are typically large enough to accommodate the mitigation of multiple projects.
 A project proponent will secure a certain amount of natural resource values within the bank to offset the impacts to those same offsite values.

 The conservation bank is specifically managed and protected by the banker or designee for the natural resource values.
 These values are translated into quantified “credits.”
 Typically, the credit price represents the cost of funding for long-term natural resource management and protection of the natural resource values.
 Project proponents are, therefore, able to complete their conservation needs through a one-time purchase of credits from the conservation bank.
 This allows “one-stop-shopping” for the project proponent, providing conservation and management for listed species in one simplified transaction.
 A bank can be created in several different ways:

 - protection of existing habitat through conservation easements;

 - creation of new habitat in some situations; and

 - prescriptive management of habitats for specified biological characteristics.